 Extremely cold weather has unfortunate effects on lithium-ion batteries such as those used in Ring devices.
 As the mercury drops, these batteries begin to have trouble holding a charge and if it gets cold enough, they'll stop working altogether.
-As a result, at certain temperatures, the batteries in your Ring device may run out of juice faster than expected and may need to be recharged more often.
+As a result, at certain temperatures, the batteries in your Ring device may run out of power faster than expected and may need to be recharged more often.

-Another important factor in Ring battery life is whether it is wired to another source of power such as the house's current.
+Another important factor in Ring’s battery life is whether it is wired to another source of power such as an existing powered doorbell chime.
 Ring battery-powered devices are run off the batteries, not off of the external power source.
 The external power sources are used to recharge the batteries and cannot power the device.
 When the temperature drops below 0 degrees Celsius, the battery will stop accepting the external charge and may run out of power.

 The following are key temperatures to watch out for in regards to your batteries.